ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Quasar Environment

 To compare our results with simulations more quantitatively, we show the cumulative distribution of $|v_{\rm los}|$, i.e., the fraction of galaxies with $|v_{\rm los}|<v$ within $\rm 100~kpc$ of the central quasars, in Figure~\ref{fig:velocity_cum}.
 Overall, the $|v_{\rm los}|$ distribution from the ASPIRE program (black solid line) more closely resembles that of high-mass halos (i.e., $M_{\rm halo}>5\times10^{12}~M_\odot$).
 When separating the distributions for protocluster and non-protocluster fields, we find that the protocluster fields exhibit an even higher fraction of galaxies with large $|v_{\rm los}|$, suggesting that the seven ASPIRE quasars with $n_{\rm gal}>5$ likely reside in extreme protocluster environments.
 In contrast, the $|v_{\rm los}|$ distribution for the remaining ASPIRE fields aligns more closely with the moderately massive halo simulations.
-These comparisons imply that the host dark matter halos of ASPIRE quasars have a broad range, with some residing in very massive dark matter halos tracing extreme protocluster regions.
-Given the significant galaxy overdensities in the seven protocluster fields and the fact that these structures extend to the edges of the JWST/NIRCam field of view, we are conducting follow-up observations to investigate the extent and properties of these filamentary structures.
+These comparisons imply that the host dark matter halos of ASPIRE quasars have a broad range, with some residing in very massive dark matter halos tracing extreme protocluster regions. {However, our current measurements of $|v_{\rm los}|$ rely on a small number of galaxies, and we do not yet have evidence that these structures will be virialized.
+Therefore, no firm conclusion can yet be drawn about whether they will eventually evolve into massive galaxy clusters by $z=0$.} Given the significant galaxy overdensities in these fields and the fact that these structures extend to the edges of the JWST/NIRCam field of view, we are conducting follow-up observations to investigate the extent and properties of these filamentary structures.
 These efforts will also explore the potential role of the central quasars in regulating galaxy formation within these environments \citep[see, e.g.,][]{Champagne24a,Champagne24b}.